 On the heels of 2017’s successful Autism Advocacy Project, Lynx Project continues to defy stereotypes surrounding autism and unite communities by celebrating the words of those whose voices just need a little amplification.
 Composers Liberté-Anne Lymberiou, Tariq Al-Sabir, Joel David Balzun, Travis Reynolds, and Stephen Variames are setting to music the writings of three Cincinnati-area youth who are primarily non-verbal and have autism.
 Luke Burke, Michael Zepf, and Kenta Mignot range in age from 8-16.

-The project will culminate in a world premiere concert in February 2019 in Cincinnati.
-Collaboration with Cincinnati Art Museum’s Autism Family Exploration is ongoing and growing, with performances at CAM on October 27th, 2018 and March 23rd, 2019.
+The project will culminate in a world premiere concert on March 2nd, 2019 at Sycamore High School Auditorium.
+Collaboration with Cincinnati Art Museum’s Autism Family Exploration is ongoing, with a performance at CAM on October 27th, 2018.

 Support Lynx Project